evandonovan/airtable-sync-cvu/readme.md

 You will need to update the code to have your table name and fields.
 Copy from https://www.airtable.com/api.

+If you want to use the test code to create base records, you will need to copy it to a publicly-accessible location on your web server.
+(The node.js script should *not* be publicly accessible.)
+You will then need to update the submit.sample.php to be submit.php with the proper fully-qualified path to the create.js script.
+You will also need to make sure that shell_exec() is allowed for that script.
+Bear in mind that this is merely a sample for testing the integration, and does not have the security features (such as input sanitization) to be used in production.

 Make sure that all the .js files are executable by the running user.

 Make sure that /usr/bin/env node can locate node.js, and have the latest version of node.js available.